Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

 The `zip` accessor receives the new OSPath object and

-1. Will open the zip container using the "file" accessor, with a path of "F:/hello.zip".
+1. Will open the zip container itself using the `Delegate`: i.e. the "file" accessor, with a path of "F:/hello.zip".
-2. Within the zip container, the zip accessor will open a member called `hello.txt`.
+2. After parsing the zip file, the `zip` accessor will open the member within it specified by the `Path` field.
+For zip files, the path is interpreted as a forward slash separated unix like path (according to the zip specification).
+In this case the zip accessor will open a member called `hello.txt`.

 ## Nesting OSPath objects.